odeleongt/basic-analytics-system/README.md

 - Geospatial analytics (rgeos, rgdal, and geostatistics packages such as sf, sp, rgeos etc.)

+## Usage

+Run `./configure-ubuntu.sh` to run all necessary scripts in order.

 ## Source

 Scripts based on @rocker-org dockerfiles (2017-05-17) for